Carwood Lipton: Later years

 Upon Lipton's return to the United States, he enrolled at Marshall University and completed his final three years graduating with a degree in engineering.
-Fresh with his degree, Lipton received a job with Owens Illinois Inc., a manufacturer of glass products and plastics packaging.
+After graduation, Lipton received a job with Owens Illinois Inc., a manufacturer of glass products and plastics packaging.
 He rapidly advanced in the company and by 1952 had become chief operator.

 In 1966, Lipton moved to Bridgeton, New Jersey, where he became an administrative manager.
 In 1967, Owens Illinois purchased a 50 percent interest in Giralt Laporta, a Madrid glass container company, and Lipton became general manager of the company.
 In 1971, he and his wife moved to London, where he was the Director of Manufacturing for eight glass companies in England and Scotland for several years.
 In 1982, he moved to Toledo, Ohio, and retired a year later from his post as Director of International Development.
 Lipton spent his retirement years in the town of Southern Pines, North Carolina.

 Lipton appeared on two television shows, providing commentary in the HBO mini-series Band of Brothers and an accompanying documentary, We Stand Alone Together: The Men of Easy Company.

 Carwood Lipton died on 16 December 2001, of pulmonary fibrosis in Pinehurst, North Carolina.
 He was survived by his wife Marie, three sons from his first marriage to Jo Anne who died in 1975, five grandchildren, and eight great-grandchildren.

-Medals and decorations

-Lipton was the recipient of the following military decorations and service medals: